 Philippe Mathé Curtius was a doctor living in Bern, Switzerland.
-He was also a bachelor and hired his sister (who was Madame Tussaud‘s mother) as his housekeeper.
+He was also a bachelor and hired a housekeeper named Anne-Marie Walder Grosholtz, mother to Marie Grosholtz, who became Madame Tussaud.
 While living in Bern, Curtius became interested in providing anatomical models for medical students and began to create miniature flesh-tinted models from wax for study purposes.
 These tiny anatomical replicas initially sparked local interest but news soon spread about his realistic wax models, and among those who learned of his wax models was the French Prince of Conti, a cousin to Louis XV and a celebrated art collector.

 In Paris, Curtius became acquainted with some of the most talented and interesting men in France.
 Curtius was also a brilliant conversationalist, which was part of the draw for visitors to his home that reputedly included such illustrious guests as the French enlightenment writer Voltaire, the philosopher Jacques-Jean Rousseau, and a French Revolutionary writer, orator and statesman Honoré Gabriel Riqueti, better known as the Count of Mirabeau.
 Benjamin Franklin also visited Curtius’ abode after he was dispatched to France as commissioner for the United States in December of 1776.
 Also joining in the discussions at Curtius’ table was the French aristocrat and military officer who later fought for the United States in the American Revolutionary War, Gilbert du Motier, Marquis de Lafayette, known simply as Lafayette.